 After a hurricane, many people turn on their generators when the power goes off.
-But if not used properly, a generator can lead to deadly c.
+But if not used properly, a generator can lead to deadly carbon monoxide poisoning.

 A family was poisoned after breathing in toxic carbon monoxide coming from their generator.